streamdevs/webhook/README.md

 | NOTIFY_ISSUES_ASSIGNED_TO | A comma-separated list of GitHub user names.
 Only issues assigned to these users will be notified or leave it empty to receive all notifications.                          | **No**    | _empty array_   |
 | IGNORE_PR_OPENED_BY       | A comma-separated list of GitHub user names.
 Only PR not opened by these users will be notified or leave it empty to receive all notifications.                            | **No**    | _empty array_   |
 | NOTIFY_CHECK_RUNS_FOR     | Comma-separated list of branches to notify Check Runs for.
 Leave empty to notify for any branch                                                                            | **No**    | _empty_ _array_ |

-## How to configure the webhook in GitHub

 ### GitHub Configuration